thomasdesr/DDOP/README.md

 DDOP
 ====

-OP'd DD, is classic DD/binary format but with some serious improvements.
-It inherits some design considerations from the ubiquitious Encase format v1.
+OP'd DD, is the DD/binary format but with some serious improvements.
+It inherits some general design considerations from the ubiquitious Encase format v1.

 It suppports the following:
 	Individual Block Integrity